-I recently read an article on AccountingWeb, written by Doug Sleeter and describing the findings of a published report titled What SMBs Want from Their CPA.
-The report is a summary of results from an annual study conducted by The Sleeter Group, and is intended to help accounting professionals understand the factors in the market which influence business use of professional accounting services.
+I once read an article written by Doug Sleeter which describing the findings of a published report titled What SMBs Want from Their CPA.
+The report was a summary of results from a study conducted by The Sleeter Group, and was intended to help accounting professionals understand the factors in the market which influence business use of professional accounting services.
 While adoption and use of technology was not named as the top item on the list, capabilities which can be rendered only if such adoption occurs were.
 In short, it’s not the technology that clients demand, but the level of service that professionals can only deliver by embracing advancements in technology and applying them to the client engagement.

 The survey’s two critical questions posed to small business owners who use the services of a CPA were 1.
 What factors played a role in your decision to leave your former CPA?, and 2.
 What types of services would you like to receive from your CPA?
 Both questions are pretty straightforward, and the top responses from surveyed SMBs were equally unambiguous.

-The Sleeter Group report clearly demonstrates that small business owners need more than just tax returns and post-facto reports from their accounting professional, and that the lack of attention in this area poses a direct threat to the SMB/CPA relationship.
+The Sleeter Group report clearly demonstrated that small business owners continue to need and want more than just tax returns and post-facto reports from their accounting professionals, and that the lack of attention in these areas pose a direct threat to the small business/CPA relationship.
 Professionals can remove the threat by working closer with their small business clients, applying technology and process controls to get better information in a more timely manner, and returning the result with greater insight.
 Be proactive and be responsive, and apply the necessary technologies and business philosophy to get there before the client base looks for satisfaction elsewhere.

 I’ve said before that small business owners don’t care about the numbers, they care about the picture the numbers paint, and they care about getting to a place where the picture is absolutely beautiful.
 With the right tools in place, their CPA can help guide them there.